yeliudev/nncore/README.md

 ## Getting Started

-Please refer to our [documentation](https://nncore.readthedocs.io/) for how to incorperate nncore into your projects.
+Please refer to our [documentation](https://nncore.readthedocs.io/) for how to incorporate nncore into your projects.

 ## Acknowledgements